codymlewis/pdhfl/README.md

 Each folder contains an `experiments.sh` shell file that allows for the recreation of experiments that are a part of this work.

-We have set up a [poetry](https://python-poetry.org/) to handle dependencies.
+We have set up a [poetry](https://python-poetry.org/) environment to handle dependencies.
 To use it, with poetry installed, run `poetry install` (if you have an nvidia gpu, run `poetry install --with nvidia` instead) to get the dependencies, then `poetry shell` to start the environment.
 With the environment started, you can then simply run the `experiments.sh` shell files to recreate the experiments.